-New DCC booster design, (see schematic NB1B_F_sch.pdf)
+New DCC booster design. (see schematic NB1A_sch.pdf)

-I have had requests for a basic DCC booster that can be used with a separate command station such as the MERG CAN_CMD and / or for additional boosters with existing systems like Lenz or the MERG BC1A.
+I have had requests for a basic DCC booster that can be used with a separate command station and / or for additional boosters with existing systems like Lenz or the MERG BC1A.